Skip to content

 Source code in neps/search_spaces/yaml_search_space_utils.py

-def validate_float_parameter(name: str, details: dict[str, str | int | float]):
+def formatting_float(name: str, details: dict[str, str | int | float]) -> dict:

 """

-notation values to float where necessary.
+Converts scientific notation values to floats.

 Args: